“Lucky, Elegant & Aspirational” — The Curious Allure Of Long Nail Beds

 “

-The first time I realised my long nail beds were desirable was when a school friend tried to prise my nail from my finger.
+The first time I realized my long nail beds were desirable was when a school friend tried to prize my nail from my finger.
 She didn’t believe they were mine.

 L’Oréal Blackett